Star Trek Voyager (VOY) Season 4

 - The pursuing Nebula-class ship is firing phasers while still at warp.

-- After almost four years the USS Voyager is no longer listed as lost by Starfleet.
+- After over three years in the Delta Quadrant, USS Voyager is no longer listed as lost by Starfleet.

-- Remarkable ship: I like the Hirogen ship.
+- Remarkable ship: The Hirogen ship is a great design.
 It lacks the typical sleek appearance of other CGI ships created for the show and looks much like a fortress in space.